kamranahmedse/developer-roadmap/roadmaps/bi-analyst/content/distribution@JSqwWsfojjZTe8ynmA7fc.md

 # Distribution

-Two additional statistics to better understand the distribution of your datasets are skewness and kurtosis, which measures distribution asymetry, whereas kurtosis measurs the "tailedness" and peakedness of a distribution.
+Two additional statistics to better understand the distribution of your datasets are skewness and kurtosis.
+Skewness measures distribution asymmetry, whereas kurtosis measures the "tailedness" and peakedness of a distribution.

 Visit the following resources to learn more: